 Marketing is how potential customers learn about a product and determine if it might be a fit to help them solve a problem.
 It is the product promise.
-Marketing tactics are taking on new forms as people grow increasingly connected.
-These new forms include social platforms, online reviews, and company-published content.
+Common marketing methods include digital ads, online reviews, social platforms, and company-published content.

 Sales include the consideration and evaluation phases of the buying process.
 Prospects educate themselves about the product with the help of the company and determine if the solution is right for them.
 This is done through a combination of self-service channels and by interacting with company representatives.

 Technology refers to the core set of features or services that customers pay for and use.
 For software companies, the technology is the actual software.
 For other types of companies, think of the technology as the physical good or service sold, like a phone, credit card, or insurance policy.

 Supporting systems make it possible for your company to deliver the product or service.
 These are internal systems that the customer rarely sees but impact the CX such as billing, provisioning, analytics, and more.

 Third-party integrations enable customers to seamlessly incorporate new products into their existing ecosystem of solutions.

 Support describes all the help-related activity that guides the customer to achieve something meaningful with a product.
 This could be anything from answering customer questions, training, providing self-help resources, or assisting in integrating the product with existing systems.

 Policies are the rules that your company sets to govern how you do business and how people in the company should act.
 For example, a business can have a flexible, no-questions-asked return policy or uphold greater restrictions with no exceptions.
 These types of procedures can impact the customer experience positively or negatively.

 Each touchpoint works in tandem to contribute to the overall customer experience.
 When everyone in the organization is aware of where and how each area intersects, it is easier to see how each group's work impacts the entire customer journey.
 Transparent communication and frequent collaboration are key to accomplishing this.